pi-hole/docs/docs/guides/whitelist-blacklist.md

 ### How to Whitelist or Blacklist

-There are scripts to aid users in adding or removing domains to the whitelist or blacklist.
+There are scripts to aid users in adding or removing domains to the whitelist or blacklist from the CLI

-The scripts will first parse `whitelist.txt` or `blacklist.txt` for any changes, and if any additions or deletions are detected, it will reload `dnsmasq` so that they are effective immediately.

 Each script accepts the following parameters: